a2br/ecoledirecte.js/README.md

 # ecoledirecte.js

 Browse EcoleDirecte's private API with the module of your dreams.
+But first, [read the docs](https://edjs.gitbook.io/).

 `ed.js` is a Promise-based module, built on TypeScript for a better IntelliSense and type-guarded, solid features.
 It keeps evolving and new features are being added.